CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-softnas-cloud-file-gateway-partner-template.md

 ### Prerequisite
 - Access to the CenturyLink Cloud platform as an authorized user.
 - Identify a Network VLAN you want the SoftNAS instance/s to reside on
+- Do you want to deploy this in a high availability configuration?
+Typically, most users _do not_ deploy a HA configuration, but if you want to there are a few things you should be aware of.
+For starters, a SoftNAS HA configuration will consist of 3 SoftNAS appliances.
+The primary and secondary will reside in separate data centers and the third will reside in the same data center as the primary.
+For more information on SoftNAS high availaility architecture details, please contact [SoftNAS Support](mailto:support@softnas.com).

 ### Postrequisite
 1. Make sure you add additional raw storage to the SoftNAS VM via the Control Portal as outlined in the Accessing and using your SoftNAS Cloud Gateway section of this article.